Frenectomy (Tongue Tie & Lip Tie Release) in Ottawa

 Lingual Frenectomy (Tongue Tie Release)

-The most common frenectomy procedure releases a tight or restrictive lingual frenum that limits tongue mobility.
-The surgeon makes a small incision or uses scissors to release the frenum, immediately freeing the tongue.
+Releases a tight or restrictive lingual frenum that limits tongue mobility.
 For simple, thin frenums, this takes just 1-3 minutes.
-More complex cases with thick, fibrous tissue may require slightly more extensive release and occasionally a few dissolvable stitches.
+More complex cases with thick, fibrous tissue may require slightly more extensive release.
+The tongue's range of motion improves immediately.

 Labial Frenectomy (Lip Tie Release)